This page doesn't support Mandarin language

 Group Revenue

-Revenue breakdown by Segment
+Revenue breakdown by segment

 Financials

-Consumable tools remained the Group's core business segment, accounting for 78.1% of the Group's revenue for 4QFY2025, and 77.3% of the Group's revenue for FY2025.
+Consumable tools remained the Group's core business segment, contributing 82.2% of the Group's revenue for 1QFY2026.

-The WFE segment primarily serves customers based in USA, Singapore and Malaysia.
+The WFE segment primarily serves customers based in USA, Singapore, and Malaysia.

 Gross Profit (GP) Margin